rblotsky/TextAdventureScripting/README.md

 - `Var`: Expects a variable name (variable names can be written similarly to Text arguments)
 - `Text`: Expects text, all characters except newlines, commas, and `{}[]` are accepted.
 - `Operator`: Expects an operator (>, <, =, !) that defines what operation to use for the expression.
-- `ReqValue`: Expects an integer value.
+- `Value`: Expects an integer value.
 - `None`: Expects nothing.

 #### Commands with Multiple Argument Lists: